mdn/content/files/en-us/web/html/index.md

 ## Key resources

 - HTML Introduction
-  - : If you're new to Web development, be sure to read our [HTML Basics](/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) article to learn what HTML is and how to use it.
+  - : If you're new to web development, be sure to read our [HTML Basics](/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) article to learn what HTML is and how to use it.
 - HTML Tutorials
   - : For articles about how to use HTML, as well as tutorials and complete examples, check out our [HTML Learning Area](/en-US/docs/Learn/HTML).
 - HTML Reference